What Causes a Filling to Fall Out?

 If a small piece of your filling falls out, follow these steps to minimize discomfort and avoid additional damage:

-Seeking emergency dentistry in SW Calgary ensures your filling is correctly restored before the problem worsens.
+Seeking emergency dentistry in Calgary ensures your filling is correctly restored before the problem worsens.

 Why Does Prompt Treatment Matter?